joreilly86/langchain-ask-pdf/readme.md

 This project was forked from an excellent youtube tutorial linked below, created by Alejandro AO - Software & Ai.
 He creates fantastic tutorials and I highly recommend checking him out. 👍

+If you enjoy this app, come and visit us at [Python For Engineers](https://james-site-4eb3.thinkific.com/courses/your-first-course), where we show you the ropes of how you can use Python to accelerate your everyday engineering workflow building on examples like this one and much, much more.

 See the info below from Alejandro's project.

 ## Langchain Ask PDF (Tutorial)